ptumb001/patricktumbucon.com/content/markdown-blog.md

 permalink: /posts/markdown-blog
 ---

 At my current job, I maintain and build on a machine learning platform to support our machine learning scientists.
-This involves a lot of OOP and functional programming (Python, Scala, etc) which I really enjoy working with.
+This involves a lot of OOP and functional programming which I really enjoy working with.
 But I do miss working on front-end projects in my free time, one of those being my personal website.

 At the same time, I've always thought about starting a blog about dumb stuff I want to write about to a vague audience.
 Topics like coffee I'm currently drinking or books I enjoyed reading.
 My personal website is the perfect platform for this.
 So I'm going to document the process of implementing a blog on my website and see how this goes.

+I found [this tutorial on Markdown-powered blogs in Nuxt.js](https://regenrek.com/posts/create-a-frontmatter-markdown-powered-blog-with-nuxt-js-in-2019/) by [@kregenrek](https://twitter.com/kregenrek) and used this as a reference when adding this functionality to my site.

 ## Background